 Minor in Crime and Justice Studies (CJS)

 The Crime and Justice Studies minor is an interdisciplinary program emphasizing knowledge of the criminal justice system, theories of criminal behavior, law, administration, and policy.
-Courses are offered by the departments of political science, sociology, and urban affairs and geography.
+Courses are offered by School of Social Sciences and International Studies.

 Students admitted into the CJS minor must have earned a minimum GPA of *2.0 and completed a minimum of 21 credit hours, including ENG 1010 (with a grade of C or better), and any other two General Education courses.